Building Your Own MITRE ATT&CK Threat Intelligence Dashboard

 Building the Dashboard Architecture

-Let's create a system that aggregates threat data, maps it to ATT&CK, and visualizes what matters to us.
+I discovered that the most effective approach is to create a system that aggregates threat data, maps it to ATT&CK, and visualizes what matters to us.

 System Components